Taulia Tagovailoa: Hamilton Tiger-Cats

 On June 10, 2024, Tagovailoa signed with the Hamilton Tiger-Cats of the Canadian Football League.
 He spent nine games on the practice roster before making his professional debut on August 23, 2024, against the Winnipeg Blue Bombers, as the third-string quarterback.
 In the next game, on September 2, 2024, Tagovailoa recorded his first career touchdown on a three-yard rush against the Toronto Argonauts during the annual Labour Day Classic game.
 He dressed in eight games in 2024 where he completed one pass for six yards and had three carries for 10 yards and one touchdown.
-He was released as 2025 training camp opened on May 11, 2025.
+In 2025, he was released in first round of cuts at end of rookie camp as main training camp opened on May 11, 2025.

 Hamburg Sea Devils

 On May 22, 2025, it was announced that Tagovailoa had signed with the Hamburg Sea Devils.
 On June 14, Tagovailoa was released by the Sea Devils.

 Massachusetts Pirates

 On June 25, 2025, Tagovailoa signed with the Massachusetts Pirates of the Indoor Football League (IFL).

+On November 25, 2025, Tagovailoa re-signed with the team, now rebranded as the Orlando Pirates.